jamiepearcey/authless/README.md

 **⚠️ WORK IN PROGRESS**: This is an advanced SaaS architecture foundation under active development.
 While the core architecture is production-ready, many features are in various stages of completion - see status indicators throughout this documentation.

-**Authless** (formerly Beat the Fine - London) is a comprehensive, self-hosted SaaS foundation demonstrating enterprise-grade architecture patterns.
+**Authless** is a comprehensive, self-hosted SaaS foundation demonstrating enterprise-grade architecture patterns.
 It showcases event-driven microservices, multi-tenancy, real-time capabilities, and advanced authentication systems - providing a sophisticated foundation for building modern B2B applications.

 ## 🚀 What Is This?